Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - At home, the Ravens are winless ATS (0-2) as 6-point favorites or greater.

-- This year, Baltimore has hit the over in three of four games at home.
+- Baltimore has hit the over in three of four games at home this season.

-- Minnesota is 1-2 overall, with two wins against the spread, away from home.
+- Minnesota is 1-2 overall, with two wins against the spread, on the road.

-- This year, in three road games, Minnesota has gone over the total every time.
+- This year, in three away games, Minnesota has hit the over every time.

 Powered by Data Skrive.